Heading to Peru to hike Machu Picchu? GOOD for you! Let me help you pack! Before we start:

 How to Pack for Machu Picchu and Peru

 Keep in mind: your hostel or hotel in Cusco can hold luggage for you that you do not want to take on your Machu Picchu trek.
-For that hike, only take with you what you absolutely need for those few days.
+For that hike, only take what you need for those few days.

-Here’s the trick for packing for Peru – if you are traveling all over the country, you will face all different climates.
+Here’s the trick for packing for Peru – if you travel all over the country, you will face all different climates.
 Pack for sweaty jungle hikes, cool city nights, and comfortable travel clothes.

 - Packable rain jacket (these don’t have to be expensive, you can get them on Amazon for less than $20)

 - Scarf (a necessity on every packing list)

 - Layering clothes: 2-3 cotton tees and 2 long sleeves

 - Hat or beanie (or wait and buy a souvenir once you’re there, they sell alpaca wool hats everywhere)

 - 1-2 pairs Running/hiking shorts or skirt (Ladies, check out my favorite travel skirt that I wore every day on our hike)

 - 2 Running/hiking t-shirts (moisture wicking is good, t-shirts instead of tanks tops – better for the hike, so your pack doesn’t rub on your shoulders)